Menu

 / per month

-Balanced for scrims and community play.
+Match-ready for 5v5 scrims with spectators and community play.

 Counter Strike 2 server plan L